How do I determine my calf category?

 2. All boots are made for women who are of average height (5’5” and up), and their calves generally line up with the widest part of the boot.
 Therefore, if you are petite, your calf is larger at a point that is several inches lower down inside the shaft of the boot than on someone who is taller.
 This is the same concept as to why petite women fit into petite clothing better - because they are proportioned differently for them.
 If you chose a boot whose calf size is the same as yours, then the ankle and shin would not zip up because boots with your calf size are graded for taller women and they would be too small on you.

 HERE IS AN EXAMPLE: A woman is 5'2" tall and has a 19" calf.
 Another woman is 5'6" and she also has a 19" calf.
 They both wear the same shoe size.
 When the taller, average height woman tries on her 19" calf boot, the largest part of her calf is exactly at the very top of the shaft where the circumference is 19."
 The shorter 5'2" woman tries on the same exact boot but now the widest part of her calf is 4" lower down inside of the boot because she is 4" shorter and her legs are shorter too.
 Since a boot shaft is graded from the ankle going upwards and is in an almost "V" shape, it begins smaller at the ankles and gradually gets wider and wider until it reaches the top at 19."
 Because the shorter woman's legs are 4" below that spot, the shaft is not anywhere near 19" yet inside of the boot - it is considerably smaller at that point by as much as 2-3 inches and the ankle and shin will not zip up either.
-This is why you need to order a boot that is at least 1 inch more than you measurements if you are petite.
+This is why we recommend that you order a boot that is approx. 2 inches more than you measurements if you are petite.

 3. Once you try this larger calf size, you may find that you have space at the very top of the shaft but the ankles and shins fit you well.
 This is because the widest part of your calf can be up to 5” below the top of the boot because of your height and your calf is widest several inches below that portion.
 We suggest tucking your pants into the boots, wearing them the way they are or having the very top altered by a shoemaker or tailor since any boot with a smaller calf size will not fit the lower part of your calf.
 Most people do not have a perfect fit in their boots (even in standard calf sizes!) and it is very unlikely that you will have a better fit any other way unless you have boots custom made for you.